manikcloud/cloud-devops-learning-path/Section-2-DevOps/Session-7_Kubernetes/03-deployment-and-scaling/README.md

    - ReplicaSet ✅
    - Service ❌

-2. **What happens if you delete a pod from a deployment?**
+2. **What happens during a rolling update?**
-   - Pod stays deleted ❌
+   - All pods replaced at once ❌
-   - New pod is created ✅
+   - Pods replaced gradually ✅
-   - Deployment fails ❌
+   - Service goes down ❌

-3. **What's the default update strategy?**
+3. **How do you rollback a deployment?**
-   - Recreate ❌
+   - Delete and recreate ❌
-   - RollingUpdate ✅
+   - kubectl rollout undo ✅
-   - BlueGreen ❌
+   - Scale to 0 and back ❌

 ### **Practical Test**
 ```bash